ejhammond/jskit/README.md

 NPM_TOKEN = abcdefghijklmnopqrstuvwxyz
 ```

-Once the environment is set up, simply run build your library (e.g. `yarn build`) and then run `yarn release`.
+Once the environment is set up, simply build your library (e.g. `yarn build`) and then run `yarn release`.

 ##### Config

-A `lint-staged.config.js` file will be created.
+A `.releaserc.js` file will be created.

 ```js
 // .releaserc.js